Halicery/JSON-VBAProject/JSON4Excel.md

 **`=json_parse_and_get_values(json_text, path, ...)`**

-Takes a JSON TEXT (from a cell or as a String parameter) and runs parse.
+Takes a JSON TEXT (from a cell or as a String parameter f. ex.) and runs parse.
 Then runs each Path-expr parameter against the JSON value.
 Can be used to return one or multiple JSON value results.

 For multiple values use array formula or new spill support in Excel.